 Fishing with kids

 Join former pole vault world champion Emma George from Love the Outdoors, as she introduces their young family to the thrills of fishing on lures.
-This video talks parents through the basics of fishing with children.
+This video talks parents through the basics of fishing with kids.

 Casting a fishing rod, holding it and winding in a fish are skills which require concentration, so fishing is a great way to get outdoors and it also teaches hand-eye coordination, patience as well as learning about our environment and how to care for it.